kooshalahouti/AI-Project/README.md

-This the ML project for the AI lesson.
+This is the ML project for the AI lesson.